Language Scent: Exploring Cross-Language Information Navigation: Discussion

-Our lab study showed that the language scent support in \sys{} encouraged participants to explore more broadly and consider multiple perspectives by nudging them toward varied sources in different languages.
+Our lab study showed that the language scent support in \sys{} encouraged multilingual participants to explore more broadly and consider multiple perspectives by nudging them toward varied sources in different languages.
 This suggests that language itself can serve as a heuristic for accessing diverse information, which is beneficial in general, helping with forming informed opinions \cite{bhuiyanNewsCompFacilitatingDiverse2023} and overcoming single-language filter bubbles \cite{quelleLostTranslationMultilingual2023}.
 As a heuristic, language has the advantage of being an inherent property of any piece of information, making it scalable and requiring less contextual learning than current heuristics based on platforms or media outlets \cite{wangMediaBiasDetector2025}.
-While our work focuses on navigation, future work could more directly investigate how language can be leveraged as a mechanism for promoting exposure to diverse information.
-This may include studying how information from different languages can be used without requiring linguistic expertise.
+While our work focuses on cross-lingual information navigation through the lens of language scent, future work could more directly investigate how language can be leveraged as a heuristic for promoting exposure to diverse information.